Veterinary student education

 Student rotations at the John Fetrow Dairy Education Center

 Senior veterinary students who are interested in dairy practice may elect to spend one or more rotations at the John Fetrow Dairy Education Center.
-The rotations currently taught are described below.
+Email [email protected] with questions or to check availability.

 Advanced Dairy Production Medicine (ADPM): 4 weeks